Click Here for Our Recommended Antivirus for Your Device

 The main disadvantage of FIFO is that in the process of getting more profits for the business, it may result in increasing the amount of tax, and sometimes a company using the FIFO method tends to overestimate the profits, which may result in poor planning and execution of operations.

-Nowadays, investors and companies prefer FIFO over LIFO since it is one of the most transparent techniques of calculating the cost of goods sold.
+Nowadays, investors and companies prefer FIFO over LIFO since it is one of the most transparent techniques for calculating the cost of goods sold.
 It helps businesses declare more profits, and they make the company more attractive to potential investors.

 Main Differences Between LIFO and FIFO